Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

 Attach Bricks and Bricklets
 ---------------------------

-Use four 9mm spacers
+Use four 9mm spacers (thread inside/outside)
 to put them between Master Brick and Ethernet Master Extension (on top).
-Fix them with 10mm spacers on the bottom side and with screws on the top side of the Ethernet Extension.
+Fix them with 10mm spacers (thread inside/inside) on the bottom side and with screws on the top side of the Ethernet Extension.

 TODO Image 10mm Spacers, Master Brick, 9mm Spacers, Ethernet Extension, Screws